mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 sidebar_label: Create Custom Resources
 ---

-## What is a Custom Resource?

 A Custom Resource allows you to define custom objects that are not part of the standard Console resources and can be used to extend the Console capabilities.
 It provides a way to write configurations that can be translated into different configuration-as-code elements.

 ## How to use the Custom Resource

 With Custom Resources it is possible to:

-- configure Kubernetes Custom Resources that are managed by the cluster (e.g. the Traefik `IngressRoute`);
+- configure Kubernetes Custom Resources that are managed by the cluster (e.g. the Traefik `IngressRoute`)
-- generate manifests for different runtimes using the [External Configuration Generator](/console/company-configuration/providers/extensions/orchestrator-generator/overview.mdx).
+- generate manifests for different runtimes using the [External Configuration Generator](/console/company-configuration/providers/extensions/orchestrator-generator/overview.mdx)
+- configure resources for virtually any runtime using templates that are populated with custom values at deployment time

-To learn more about possible use cases, you can read the [dedicated section](#use-cases)
+To learn more about possible use cases, you can go to the [dedicated section](./use-cases.md)

 ## How to manage a Custom Resource in Console